 - Pray for the bishop, delegates and other diocesan leaders.

 - Listen carefully to presentations, motions and debates

 - Vote—and remember, you are representing only yourself.
 Cast your vote based on your understanding and opinion on the matter, not as a representative from your parish.
 Abstention (not voting) is not permitted.

 - Be a positive ambassador for Synod in your parish

 - Report back to the congregation on the events and decisions of Synod

 - Support Synod decisions even when you personally disagree.

-- Read and share information from Diocesan Council minutes (found on the diocesan website) and what highlights found in the “Fly on the Wall” column in the Diocesan Post.
+- Read and share information from Diocesan Council minutes (found on the diocesan website) and post-Synod articles in Faith Tides.

 - If you are a member of a committee or Diocesan Council, attend regularly and report back to your parish.

 Delegate or Member?